It may seem counterintuitive to include direct mail as part of your digital marketing efforts. Print and digital are separate worlds, right?

 Case Study: Everybody Has a Birthday

 The great thing about greeting cards is that they can be sent year-round.
 Everybody has a birthday.
-A birthday is the perfect reason to get in touch with a customer and make them feel special.
+A birthday is a perfect reason to get in touch with a customer and make them feel special.
 Hallmark Business Connections makes it easy to send customers personalized birthday cards, which also leads to social media sharing.

 Example: Show Them You Care